stokito/fortress-lang/README.txt

 Library: The home for all of the Fortress standard libraries.

 bin: Shell scripts for our various projects.
 These are bash scripts;
 you will need an installation of Bash on your system to run them.
+To make these scripts "auto-homing", script "forfoobar" begins with the line
+    FORTRESS_HOME=`${0%forfoobar}fortress_home`
+This replaces 'forfoobar' in whatever was used to invoke the script with 'fortress_home', runs that command, and assigns its output to FORTRESS_HOME for the remainder of the scripts.  'fortress_home' determines the location of fortress_home if it is not otherwise specified.
+This command can also be used in your own build files;
+for example, if you include the fortify macros in a latex file
+    \input{$FORTRESS_HOME/Fortify/fortify-macros}
+you might precede the latex command with
+    FORTRESS_HOME="`fortress_home`"
+It is also possible to set FORTRESS_HOME in your environment, but if you have multiple versions of Fortress installed this can cause confusion and build problems.

 You will also see the following files: